pvandervelde/zinger/engineering.md

 * Movement and predictability - People are pretty good with predicting smooth movements, but bad with jerky movements

+* Task planning
+  * Cargo dimensions and weight
+    * Can it safely be carried
+    * Are the dimensions safe for travel
+    * What are the limits for slope angle, velocity, acceleration, deceleration, turning radius, swing radius when turning around the c.o.g.
+  * Origin / destination
+    * Can it safely be loaded, e.g. are we on a steep slope
+    * Is there a safe path from the origin to the destination
+    * Will be iterative with trajectory planning
+  * State of charge - Can we reach the destination and have enough battery charge to get to a charge station
 * Trajectory planning
   * smooth path generation using splines
   * Ideally have limit outsides for obstacles